-- For duration of fifteen years, there will be a subsidy of 6.5% interest within housing loan and it will be offered to all the beneficiaries.
+- For duration of twenty years, there will be a subsidy of interest within housing loan and it will be offered to all the beneficiaries.
 There will be the inclusion of durable eco-friendly technologies to make the houses stable and long lasting.

 Other important factors:

 - To be eligible in receiving this scheme, the individual or beneficiary should not own any “pucca” house.
-This scheme is going to support the housing construction up to 30 sq mts carpet area along with a proper civic infrastructure.
+This scheme is going to support the housing construction up to some carpet area along with a proper civic infrastructure.

 - The houses developed in this scheme shall be designed with the proper requirements for safety to deal with earthquakes, cyclone, flood, landslides etc. For registration of this scheme, it is important to include the name of spouse or mother.
 The newly allotted house shall be either in the name of the male family head or it could include both the names of male and female family heads.